Fire Services Long Service Medals

 The design of the Medal incorporates crossed axes, a hydrant, and a stylized Maltese Cross, an internationally recognized symbol of the fire prevention community.
 Both are superimposed on a maple leaf, the standard background symbol of Canadian honours.
 The red of the ribbon represents fire; the gold, common to all Exemplary Service Medals, represents the quality of the service honoured.

-Important information about deadlines for applications and delivery of medals
+Important information About Deadlines for Applications and Delivery of Awards

 Frequently Asked Questions (FAQs)

-Q: I am a Fire Chief and I am eligible for my medal/service bar; who can sign my application?
+Q: I am a Fire Chief and I am eligible for my medal/service bar; who can sign my application(s)?

 Q: How long does it take to process these applications?